 How to Pick the Perfect Lodging – Best Lodging in Georgia

 When we contemplate a vacation we engage all of our senses in choosing a destination that will satisfy our wanderlust.
-Last summer our thoughts drifted to the Mendocino Coast and the smell of salt air accompanied by the sound of waves breaking on rocks as we contemplated our upcoming California vacation.
-We also longed for the smell of fresh planked Salmon plucked from the nearby inlet.
+Prior to COVID our thoughts drifted to the Mendocino Coast and the smell of salt air accompanied by the sound of waves breaking on rocks as we contemplated a California vacation.
+We also longed for the smell of fresh planked Salmon plucked from the nearby inlet and crabs boiling in an open kettle.
+We really love Santa Fe and long for a luxury Casita and the smell of roasting Chiles and pinion smoke.
 But once we’ve settled on a destination we face the arduous task of picking the perfect lodging.

 On leisure trips Gayle and I seek ambience and local flavor so we generally avoid the big chains and box hotels.
 To us, the choice of lodging is much more personal than selecting an airline.
 Flying coach is like bus travel in the air, seats are seats, aisle, window or the dreaded middle.
 So why do I suffer angst about choosing the perfect lodging?
 As leisure travelers we want a memorable and relaxing experience – no negative surprises.
 And everyone seeks their idea of perfection.
 One traveler’s favorite digs is another’s fleabag dump.
 I will gladly trade a lumpy bed for a stunning view.
 And in every case, there is the highly variable factor of location, location, location.
 So, How to Pick the Perfect Lodging

-Unfortunately, the major booking sites (Expedia, Orbits, etc.) list the major chains and little more.
+Unfortunately, the major booking sites (Expedia, Orbits, etc.) list and promote the major chains and and offer little guidance for the type destination we prefer.
+We like intimate, adorable little known hideaways.
+Yes, we like upscale amenities.
 As Inn owners, we understand that there are dozens, even hundreds of off-the-radar properties to be found in every city, town, tourist outpost and roadside stretch.
 We have enjoyed visits to many charming inns across the United States that merit the traveler’s attention.
 So how does a traveler find a good, clean, comfortable local hotel or inn?
 So How to Pick the Perfect Lodging can take a little time and ingenuity.

 It doesn’t help that these days even small hotels and Inns have Web sites full of tantalizing photos and slick promotional copy that make you believe you’ll be bathed in luxury as soon as you step foot through their door.
 How can you tell if an inn will live up to its own hype — and, more importantly, if it’s the right place for you?

 As we prepared for our trip I dreamt of a secluded location on the Mendocino Coast with cliff-side ocean view, fireplace, rustic but with a touch or two of luxury, and with oodles of complimentary amenities.
 Why was I thinking complimentary amenities?
 We recently spent three days attending a conference in a luxury box hotel.
 The conference rate was economical but everything else was extra.
 The only coffee available was from Starbucks in the lobby.
-During our stay we paid $27 for coffee, $12 for bottled water out of a vending machine, $24 for WIFI, $36 for parking and $4.00 for two aspirin.
+During our stay we paid $34 for coffee, $15 for bottled water out of a vending machine, $24 for (so called faster) WIFI, $36 for parking, $24 to retrieve our car from parking (tips) and $4.00 for two aspirin.

 Where to Start?
 Before beginning your search, ask yourself what type of accommodations you want and what your budget will permit.
 Price is not the sole indication of quality, but cheap properties can often-times be pretty scary places to lie down your head.
 We own an inn, so we understand what we expend in order to ensure each Beechwood guest enjoys a safe and clean visit.
 To increase the likelihood of cleanliness we’re willing to pay a little more to ensure the perfect lodging experience.